 Carrots prefer well-drained, deeply-worked soil: preferably to an 18" depth for the longer varieties, though a shallower depth may suffice for shorter varieties.
 Heavier soils are okay for half-long or round types.
 (See Diagram of Carrot Types.)

-Deeply worked soil minimizes the resistance encountered by the growing carrot roots as they elongate.
-Resistance can lead to misshapen roots which, while interesting to look at, forked, stunted, or twisted carrots are more prone to damage during harvest; less easily handled, transported, and stored post harvest; and generally don't sell as well as smooth, evenly proportioned carrots.
+Deeply-worked soil minimizes the resistance encountered by the growing carrot roots as they elongate.
+Resistance can lead to misshapen roots.
+While interesting to look at, forked, stunted, or twisted carrots are more prone to damage during harvest; are less easily handled, transported, and stored post harvest; and generally don't sell as well as smooth, evenly proportioned carrots.

 Here are the guidelines we suggest for spacing your carrot rows:

 - Allow for at least 12" between rows; 18" is ideal.

 - Spacing also depends upon the variety grown and its top height.
 Smaller-rooted or smaller-top varieties, such as 'Atlas' (Parisian Market type), 'Caracas,' or 'Adelaide,' can be packed in a little more closely than some of the larger Nantes and Imperator types.
 (See the Carrot Key Growing Information or packet back for more sowing specifics.)

 - Spacing needs are also dictated by the width of the cultivation equipment being used.